West Chester University

 There are many ways that West Chester University staff and faculty can get involved with sustainability initiatives on campus and beyond:

-- The Office of Sponsored Research also has this page to aid searching for funding sources.
+- The Office of Research and Sponsored Programs also has this page to aid searching for funding sources.

 For instance, check out Growing Greener and see if you would like to get involved.

 Join us on Facebook

 Get involved with preserving and promoting the Gordon Natural Area

 Add to the growing list of courses featuring sustainability at West Chester University